os-autoinst/opensuse-jobgroups/README.md

 Repository for openqa.opensuse.org Jobgroups

-In case you want to add a Jobgroup in the repo, you need to add it in scripts/post_yaml file
+In order to add a Jobgroup in the repo, you need to add the Jobgroup info in scripts/post_yaml file and the yaml file in Jobgroups directory.